wyattbubbylee/wyattbubbylee.com/pages/index.md

 wyatt

-day.0 i spawned in my new world
+day.0 i spawned in my new minecraft world